f-banah/Dental-Website/README.md

 # Dental_Cabinet_App
-School projet of a Dental Cabinet App with PHP Framework Symfony
+A School project of a Dental Cabinet App with PHP Framework Symfony